 Types of Predictive Analytics Models

-Predictive analytics is a type of data analytics.
+Predictive analytics is type of data analytics.
+It involves leveraging big data sets and analytical data models to predict future behaviors and performance.
 Within predictive analytics, there are several types of models.
 The most common are:

 Classification models, AKA descriptive models, which predict whether a target (or customer) is likely to perform a particular action (such as respond favorably to an offer) or not.

 Decision trees, AKA decision-making models, are classification models that partition data into subsets based on categories of input variables to provide an understanding of someone’s path of decisions.

 Regression models, which predict numbers — e.g., the amount of revenue a customer will generate over a year.
 Regression analysis estimates relationships among variables, finding patterns in data sets to determine which factors influence outcomes.

 Neural networks, which use pattern recognition and AI to model complex relationships between data.